Last Updated: January 2024

 Student housing is a unique type of rental property that comes with a unique set of both benefits and challenges to manage.
 Student housing units often bring in premium rental rates (since they are often leased by the room or “bed”) and leases are typically secured by parental cosigners who guarantee financial creditworthiness.
 However, these premium rates are also associated with frequent turnover, roommate disputes, and the occasional unruly “party tenants”.
 Below we take a deep dive into everything you need to know about managing student housing properties.

 On This Page

 Student housing property management is a specialized type of rental property management that deals with the comprehensive oversight of student housing properties such as off-campus apartments.

-Student Housing Property Management Services
+20 Common Student Housing Property Management Services

 Although there are different types of student housing, they all share the same goal of housing students and providing various features and amenities to meet student-specific needs.
 Maintaining harmony and synchrony in the relationship between the local educational institution and the privatized rental housing provider is vitally important, since both parties depend on each other.
 Maintaining safety, security, building quality, and disciplinary controls are all key points for student housing stakeholders – Students, their parents, and the surrounding community.
 Below we take a look at some of the most common student housing property management services: